LeeMorinUCF/QMB3311S22/README.md

 [GitHub Desktop](https://desktop.github.com/)
 provides a user-friendly
-graphical interface for updating code repositories and downloading updates posted by others, including your instructor.
+graphical interface for updating code repositories and downloading updates pushed by others, including your instructor.

 ## After This Course